20 March 2014

-Saying of his new role, Prabhat Mishra explained: “It is my honor and pleasure to serve as Deputy Editor-in-Chief in IET Computers & Digital Techniques.
+Saying of his new role, Prabhat Mishra explained: “It is my honour and pleasure to serve as Deputy Editor-in-Chief in IET Computers & Digital Techniques.
 I look forward to serving in this role in one of the premier journals in the field of digital systems.”

 IET Computers & Digital Techniques publishes technical papers and case studies at the forefront of research and development work in all aspects of digital system-on-chip design and test of electronic and embedded systems.
 Coverage of this rapidly growing field includes the development of design automation tools, processor and system architectures, configurable computing, and the problems associated with the scaling down of CMOS technology.

 The outgoing Editor-in-Chief, Professor Bashir Al-Hashimi, University of Southampton, UK has been at the head the editorial board for a number of years.
 Having seen the publication of several special issues and growing journal awareness he said of his tenure: “During my editorship, I worked with the Editorial Board at raising the scientific standing of IET Computers & Digital Techniques with the main aim for researchers in embedded systems and systems-on-chip to see the journal as a high quality outlet for their timely research.
 I am pleased to step down at the point where the journal continues to attract high-quality submissions and is supported by an eminent international Editorial Board.”